mattTea/ConnectFour-challenge5/README.md

 4. `getGridStatus` returns "Yellow plays next" for grid with "R" present

 5. `getGridStatus` returns "Red wins" for 4 horizontal reds

+6. `getGridStatus` returns "Red wins" for 4 vertical reds
+    - Check for 4 reds in same index position of 4 rows in grid
+    - Then check whether they are in consecutive rows